viking-saver/windows-itpro-docs/windows/deployment/do/mcc-ent-manage-cache-using-CLI.md

 Save the resulting values for cacheNodeId, customerKey, mccResourceId, registrationKey.
 These GUIDs are needed to create the provisioning script.

 ### Example script:
-Below is a pseudocode example of how to script bulk creation and configuration of an MCC Azure resource and five MCC cache nodes.
+Below is a pseudocode example of how to script bulk creation and configuration of an MCC Azure resource and multiple MCC cache nodes.

 <!--# [Bash](#tab/bash)